arthurgassner/swissenergy-frontend/docs/deployment.md

 1. Make sure we can reach our VPS by opening up the port `80` through your VPS provider -- as they likely have their own firewall.
   > HTTP goes -- by default -- through port `80`.

-2. Set up the `/etc/caddy/Caddyfile` to redirect outside traffic on port `80` to `localhost:8080`, i.e. our ML backend.
+2. Set up the `/etc/caddy/Caddyfile` to redirect in-bound traffic on port `80` to `localhost:8080`, i.e. our ML backend.
   ```json title="/etc/caddy/Caddyfile"
   {
     # Disable automatic HTTPS